giuseppefilitto/img-segm/README.md

 #### Jupyter notebook
 ##### dcmexplorer

-Run the notebook with jupyter in order to use the ipywidgets and plotly for a better 2D and 3D experience.
+Run the notebook with jupyter in order to use the ipywidgets for a better experience.